-Legitimate Interest is the processing condition we rely upon for direct marketing, which is to inform consumers about our services and our commercial interests in operating our business, which includes acquiring new customers, expanding our operations to provide recruitment opportunities and offering free PPI checks, as well as informing customers of the upcoming PPI deadline.
+Legitimate Interest is generally the processing condition we rely upon for direct marketing, which is to inform individuals about our services and our commercial interests in operating our business, which includes acquiring new customers providing additional services to existing or previous customers and, expanding our operations to provide recruitment opportunities.
 Please contact us if you need any further details about this lawful processing condition.

 Promotional Offers from us

 You will receive marketing communications from us if you have provided your explicit consent via an opt-in box or you have previously purchased similar goods or services from us and, in each case, you have not opted-out of receiving that marketing.

 We may share your personal data with other companies which are part of the Life Plus Group for marketing purposes if it is in our legitimate interests to do so and your interests are not overridden.
 Such marketing will be in respect of the Group services, which include claims management, debt help and advice, legal service and financial advice which could be done by post or telephone.

 In respect of any other third party companies that are not part of Life Plus Group, we will only share your personal data with any such third party companies where you have provided your explicit consent.

 You do have the right to opt-out from receiving our correspondence, or that of other companies within Life Plus Group Limited, at any time by emailing firstname.lastname@example.org or writing to us at Financial Recovery Solutions Limited, Plus House, 57 St Petersgate, Stockport, SK1 1DH or calling 0161 850 0680.